Mingqian-Li/Fairness-annual-review/Readme.md

 * All the regularization terms are set to 0.1 for all dataset, which is not optimium for now.

-* For some datasets, normalization can improve the performance.
+* For some datasets, normalization has improved the accuracy performance.

 * Models are based on paper https://www.cs.utexas.edu/~pradeepr/paperz/mtdm_nips.pdf.
 Need to pay attention to several conditions.
 This dirty model may not be able to work under some circumstances, such as insufficient sample numbers or oversize features.

-## Future
+# Future

-* The result shows, Lasso, Group Lasso, Sparse Group Lasso have better accuracy.
+* The result shows, Lasso, Group Lasso, Sparse Group Lasso have better performance on accuracy.
 Appropriate regularization parameter tuning is required otherwise there is a risk that these models may collapse and provide fair but low prediction accuracy.

-(2).Tunning regularized terms for different dataset.

-(3).Multiple classes(done).

-3. Comparison
+* We plan to use a generative model to solve the data bias issue.
+Some simple test has been done on the toy examples.

+* Bi-level optimization.
+* Application on diabete dataset.

+# Performance

+## Other testing data set
 Red means the fairness performance is better, but result may not be reliable because of small training dataset sample numbers.
 Yellow means the fairness performance is better, also reliable.

 ![image](https://user-images.githubusercontent.com/70342781/219811476-9052d519-c557-4eb2-b34a-628620ea7af7.png)

-4. Diabetes
+## Diabetes
 The diabetes folder mainly focuses on how to improve the diabetes prediction accuracy for the minority race.

 The given features are GRS, family background and AB test results.
 We train a cox model based on the given data and use it to compute to compute CRS.
 With this CRS, we can tell who might be the potential patient.